Penal Code 286 PC - Sodomy Laws in California

 Perhaps we can argue that there was no anal penetration.
 To be convicted of sodomy, it has to be proven beyond a reasonable doubt that there was some penetration or contact between the penis of the perpetrator and the anus of the victim.

-Maybe we can persuade the prosecutor not to file formal criminal charges (prefiling intervention).
-Perhaps we can negotiate to get the charges reduced or dismissed.
+Maybe we can persuade the prosecutor not to file formal criminal charges (prefiling intervention) or negotiate to get the charges reduced or dismissed.
 Cron, Israels & Stark is located in Los Angeles, CA. Contact our law firm for a free case evaluation via phone or fill out the contact form.

 Related Content: